 - A LITTLE DOES A LOT - Easy to use compressed soil granules quickly expand up to 4X and make up to 3 gallons of soil.
 Light, compact, easy to carry, resealable bag saves space.

-- NOURISH & SEE THEM FLOURISH - Packed with every essential nutrient plus trace minerals, this concentrated super soil feeds your plants for months and makes them grow up to 3 times bigger!
+- NOURISH & SEE THEM FLOURISH - Packed with every essential nutrient plus 55+ trace minerals, this concentrated super soil feeds and grows strong beautiful vibrant plants better than ever!

-- ORGANIC -100% natural ground coconut coir, worm castings, mycorrhizae, amino acids, and kelp give your soil, plants and garden a super-boost.
+- TRULY ORGANIC YOU CAN TRUST - 100% natural ground coconut coir, worm castings, compost, humic acids, amino acids, kelp and beneficial GroBiotics including mycorrhizae give your soil, flower, vegetable, herb, fruit, tree, shrub, raised bed, outdoor or indoor potted house plants and more a super-boost.

 - Contains natural ingredients to feed microbes in the soil

 - Specially formulated with micronutrients to help plants grow strong and produce more fruits and vegetables versus unfed plants